-We now return to the facts of Tornetta to show how our analytical framework would better guide the court's decision-making process.
-The first change goes to the application of MFW.
-Recall that the compensation committee in charge of negotiating Musk's pay was not independent, but the transaction was approved by the disinterested shareholders that were fully privy to the important financial details.247 Therefore, under our framework, the burden would lie with the plaintiffs to prove that the transaction was unfair to the minority shareholders.
+We now return to the facts of Tornetta to illustrate how our analytical framework would better guide the court's decision-making process.
+Recall that in Tornetta, the compensation committee responsible or negotiating Musk's pay was found to be conflicted, yet the transaction was approved by disinterested shareholders who had full access to the key financial details.
+However, the failure to disclose flaws in the special committee process led to the invalidation of the shareholder vote, triggering the application of the entire fairness standard.